 I have found that when I use products that are too harsh, it makes my skin worse.
 I had that problem with tea tree products, now I just use tea tree for foot soaks or in household cleaners.

 Finally I found a line called Avene, from France, which works very well for me.
 I change my moisturizer with the seasons - when it's dry and cold in winter, I use the heavier one, for the rest of the year, a lighter one.
 I don't wear make-up everyday anymore and always be sure to clean it all off before going to bed.
-They make a great eye makeup remover too.

 Clean, tone and lotion twice a day, mask once a week and a gentle exfoliatiing scrub a couple of times a week.
 Drink lots of water, keep your hands off your face, clean your telephones, change your pillowcases, and pull your hair back when you sleep at night with a hairband.